elehobica/pico_fatfs/Readme.md

 ## How to build
 * See ["Getting started with Raspberry Pi Pico"](https://datasheets.raspberrypi.org/pico/getting-started-with-pico.pdf)
+* Put "pico-sdk", "pico-examples" (, "pico-extras" and "pico-playground") on the same level with this project folder.
-* Build is confirmed only in Developer Command Prompt for VS 2019 and Visual Studio Code on Windows enviroment
+* Build is confirmed in Developer Command Prompt for VS 2022 and Visual Studio Code on Windows enviroment
-* Put "pico-sdk" and "pico-examples" on the same level with this project folder.
+* Confirmed with Pico SDK 1.4.0, cmake-3.27.2-windows-x86_64 and gcc-arm-none-eabi-10.3-2021.10-win32
+* Set directory paths of "pico-sdk" and "pico-extras" to environment variables: PICO_SDK_PATH and PICO_EXTRAS_PATH
 ```
 > git clone -b master https://github.com/raspberrypi/pico-sdk.git
 > cd pico-sdk